maikelmeyers/vim-focus-autocmd/README.md

 reliable way to execute function being in OP and restore OP command after that.
 * Q: In SELECT mode sometimes selected text became deleted when switching.
 * A: ```snoremap``` are unreliable.
 Don't use this mode as much as you can?:)
-* Q: Don't work in neovim
+* Q: Don't work with neovim in urxvt.
 * A: Wait for neovim v0.2 where ```t_ti/te``` must be repaired.
 Currently neovim is detached from terminal and there no way to send sequences directly.
+Those sequences are necessary, as ```urxvt``` has non-standart focus activation.

 *If someone knows way to cure one of problems described in this FAQ, feel free to create issue with mitigation and I'll gladly improve this plugin*